 Attendance at each class session and participation in face-to-face class discussions is essential for group cohesion and successful achievement of learning goals.
 ACPE standards require completion of 100 hours for CPE credit.
 The largest portion of these hours will come from Monday peer group meetings.
-Please be prepared to attend Monday peer group meetings and aware that group experiences cannot be repeated or "made up."

-Regular, on-campus class meetings: Mondays 2:30 pm - 5:30 pm
+Please be prepared to attend Wednesday peer group meetings and aware that group experiences cannot be repeated or "made up."1 Regular, on-campus class meetings: Wednesdays 9:00a - 11:45a